FedIN: Federated Intermediate Layers Learning for Model Heterogeneity: FedIN: Federated Intermediate Layers Learning

+FedIN does not impose any limitations on the model architecture, indicating that diverse model architectures can be deployed in FedIN by leveraging a single batch of client features as the communication knowledge.
+If client models have different numbers of layers, FedIN adopts layer-wise heterogeneous aggregation \cite{liu2022no}, enabling the server to aggregate weights from the same layer rather than the same model.
+Similarly, when client models have different architectures, FedIN aggregates model weights only from models with identical architectures, the same as the aggregation method used in FedAvg \cite{mcmahan2017communication} and FedDF \cite{lin2020ensemble}.
+For example, the weights of CNNs cannot be aggregated with the weights of Transformers \cite{vaswani2017attention}.
+However, the weights of CNNs can be aggregated with other CNNs possessing the same depths and widths.
+The effectiveness of FedIN with these two distinctive aggregation methods is further demonstrated in our experimental section.

-\subsection{Detailed algorithm of FedIN}
+\subsection{Detailed Algorithm of FedIN}

-The algorithm process of FedIN is shown in Algorithm \ref{Algorithm_FedIN}.
-On the server side, the server receives the feature inputs and outputs $(s_{i,in}^k, s_{i,out}^k)$, and the weights of the extractors $w_{e,k}$ and classifiers $w_{c,k}$ at first.
-Then the server averages the weights of the extractors and classifiers by Eq. \ref{Server_agg_extractor} and Eq. \ref{Server_agg_classifier}.
-Moreover, the new feature inputs and outputs, $(s_{i,in}^k, s_{i,out}^k)$, are saved in the server dataset.
-After the operations mentioned above, the server samples the subset of feature inputs and outputs from the server dataset, which is $S=\{(s_{i,in}^c, s_{i,out}^c)\}_{i=1}^{|S|}$.
-At last, the server transmits $(S, w_e, w_c)$ to all the clients.
+The algorithm process of FedIN is presented in Algorithm \ref{Algorithm_FedIN}.
+On the server side, the server receives the model weights, feature inputs and outputs $(w_k, s_{i,in}^k, s_{i,out}^k)$.
+The new feature inputs and outputs, $(s_{i,in}^k, s_{i,out}^k)$, are stored in the server dataset.
+The server samples one batch of feature inputs and outputs, denoted as $S=\{(s_{i,in}^c, s_{i,out}^c)\}_{i=1}^{|S|}$, as indicated in line 5 of Algorithm \ref{Algorithm_FedIN}.
+Finally, the server transmits averaged weights $\bar{w}$ and the batch of feature inputs and outputs $S$ to all the clients.
 On the client side, no data is received if it is in the initial training process.
-Each client $k$ is updated by the local training with Eq. \ref{clients_local_loss}.
-During the initial training, client $k$ also collects the feature inputs and outputs, $(s_{i,in}^k, s_{i,out}^k)$, which are sent to the server with the weights $w_{e,k}$ and $w_{c,k}$.
-If client $k$ is not in the initial training, it will receive $(S, w_e, w_c)$ from the server.
-Client $k$ first updates the weights of the extractor $w_{e,k}=w_{e}$ and classifier $w_{c,k}=w_c$, then it computes $l_{local,k}$ and also gathers $(s_{i,in}^k, s_{i,out}^k)$ in the local training process.
-After computing $l_{local,k}$, client $k$ will not update the model immediately.
-Instead, it will compute $l_{IN,k}$ by Eq. \ref{clients_IN_loss} from the dataset $S$ and then update its model by Eq. \ref{updated_gradients}.
-At last, client $k$ transmits $(s_{i,in}^k, s_{i,out}^k, w_{e,k}, w_{c,k})$ to the server.
+Each client $k$ performs local training using Eq. \ref{clients_local_loss}.
+During the initial training, client $k$ also collects the feature inputs and outputs, $(s_{i,in}^k, s_{i,out}^k)$.
+If client $k$ is not in the initial training, it receives $(\bar{w}, S)$ from the server.
+Client $k$ computes $l_{local,k}$ from the local private dataset and $l_{IN,k}$ from the feature dataset $S$, and updates its model by Eq. \ref{updated_gradients}.
+At last, client $k$ transmits $(w^k, s_{i,in}^k, s_{i,out}^k)$ to the server.